Other ways to support legal aid:

 Elliott filed an emergency request with the court to halt the eviction, and helped the couple complete the required “declaration form” confirming they were looking for financial assistance but could not currently pay rent.
 He told them how to apply for pandemic housing assistance, and he coordinated with their local welfare office to help the family find a new home they can afford.

 This is just one example of the life-saving power of legal aid during this pandemic.
-Because people like you support legal aid every year, Elliott and his colleagues at NHLA and the Legal Advice & Referral Center have been there for these emergencies throughout the pandemic.
+Because people like you support legal aid every year, Elliott and his colleagues at NHLA and 603 Legal Aid have been there for these emergencies throughout the pandemic.
 But just like the pandemic, not all cases will be resolved so quickly:

 Landon is an 18-year-old former foster youth.
 After his adoptive father died this summer, he became homeless, with no one to advocate for the in-person learning he needs to succeed in school this year.
 Michelle Wangerin of NHLA’s Youth Law Project has been representing him to stabilize his housing and ensure he can earn credits toward graduation despite all his hurdles.